DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPieChart/5 Series Types/CommonPieChartSeries/smallValuesGrouping/mode.md

 Use a *'topN'* mode to group all segments with an index that is equal to or greater than the value of the **topCount** property.

-To group all segments with a value less than the value of the **threshold** option, set a *'smallValueThreshold'* mode.
+To group all segments with a value less than the value of the **threshold** property, set a *'smallValueThreshold'* mode.

 To switch the grouping off, assign *'none'* to the **mode** property.